 Forty-five percent of employees have witnessed wrongdoing on behalf of their employer, but only 64% of those that have reported it.
-This is not a small number, but not nearly as high as one might imagine given that (as discussed in earlier blogs) there are numerous legal protections for whistleblowers, and in many cases, even financial incentives in favor of whistleblowing.
+This is not a small number, but not nearly as high as one might imagine given that (as discussed in earlier blogs) there are numerous legal protections for retaliation against whistleblowers, and in many cases, even financial incentives in favor of whistleblowing.

 Yet, whistleblowing can be divisive.
 Some whistleblowers are hailed as heroes, while others are criticized as whiny or undermining, particularly by the organization or entity engaging in the illegal conduct.
 At least one study has demonstrated that those who blow the whistle tend to value fairness very highly, above even loyalty.
 Others who have studied the issue have described whistleblowers as “shocked” and unable to “live with themselves anymore without doing something.”